fireundubh/playwithfire/fallout4/mods/auto-loot.md

 ## Version History

+### Version 1.1.4 - Hotfix (Unreleased)

+#### Fixed Issues

+* Fixed an issue where items in locked containers could be looted without Auto Lockpick enabled (Part II)
+* Fixed an issue where locked containers would not be unlocked with Auto Lockpick enabled if the player had added Locksmith 4 (but not Locksmith 1, 2, or 3) through the console
+* Removed Grandpa Savoldi's Hat from Armor Filter formlist due to association with quest Fallen Hero
+* Removed Clarke's Personal Key from Keys Filter formlist due to association with quest Duty or Dishonor
+* Removed Covenant House Key from Keys Filter formlist due to association with quest Human Error
+* Removed Thirst Zapper from Weapons Filter formlist due to association with quest The Gauntlet

 ### Version 1.1.3 - Hotfix

 #### Fixed Issues

-* Fixed an issue where items in locked containers could be looted without Auto Lockpick enabled
+* Fixed an issue where items in locked containers could be looted without Auto Lockpick enabled (Part I)
 * Fixed several issues where Auto Steal settings were not ignored with Auto Steal disabled

 ### Version 1.1.2 - Hotfix